Raspberry Pi Pool Monitor – Python Code

 This Raspberry Pi pool monitor code will allow you to manage multiple sensors and relays and send email alerts among other things.
 This program pulls together several other posts that I have written, if you are curious then I suggest you look at this overview of the project.

 The program relies on several prerequisites to have been previously configured on your Pi.
-I am assuming that you are running the latest version of Raspbian and have the ability to connect to your Pi either through SSH with putty and FTP with Filezilla, or directly with a keyboard and monitor if you haven’t set-up your Pi yet then check out my getting started section.
+I am assuming that you are running the latest version of Raspian and have the ability to connect to your Pi either through SSH with putty and FTP with filezilla, or directly with a keyboard and monitor, if you haven’t set-up your Pi yet then check out my getting started section.

 The program requires that you have the following installed

-This whole program is available in the MyHydropi Github Repository in the folder pool-monitor.
+The program is available in both 2.x and 3.x in the MyHydropi Github Repository in the folder pool-monitor.

-To get the pool monitor up and going you will need to change several of the values in the “hydropi_variables.py” file to allow for your own specific setup.
-Once configured, provided you have MariaDB installed the program on start-up will create the MySQL database automatically for you.
-If you add or remove sensors, relays, or change the number of timer pairs at a later date you can just change the variables, reboot and the database will be updated.
+To get the pool monitor up and going there are several places where you need to change values to allow for your own specific setup.
+Once done the program will create the MySQL database automatically for you.
+If you add or remove sensors, relays, or change the number of timer pairs at a later date you can just change the settings, reboot and the database will be updated.

-After opening “hydropi_variables.py” the first thing that you will need to configure is your login to the MySQL database, you need to provide your username, your password to the database and the name you have chosen for your database (“hydropidb” is the default).
+Before running the program you will need to configure some details that will be specific to your setup.
+The first thing that you will need to configure is your login to the MySQL database, you need to provide your username (at setup this is root), your password to the database and the name you have chosen for your database (“hydropi” is the default).

 The “outputpins” variable lists the GPIO pins on the Pi that you have connected to your relays, for pin numbering I am using the following convention